DavidTausend/aws-bootcamp-cruddur-2023/journal/week1.md

 <img width="887" alt="Week1-DockerHub Respository" src="https://user-images.githubusercontent.com/125006062/219968809-873ce84f-ee26-4c35-a746-8dc7ae11b907.png">

+Go to Github to identify the Docker container that you want to move with the following command:

+docker images
+docker login
+Username/Password
+docker tag imagename:tag imagename:newtag
+docker push username/image:tag

 Build your Docker image using the docker build command.
 Make sure to specify a unique name and tag for your image using the -t flag.